Llamacha/IWSLT2024_Quechua_data/README.md

 ## Acknowledgements

 This work has been funded by AmericasNLP-2022 and Llamacha.
-Special thanks to John Ortega for his support.
+Special thanks to Eva Mühlbauer for his support.